Mustard Sprouts

 Prep 3 Tablespoons of seed* then transfer (if necessary) into a bowl or into your Sprouter.
 Add 2-3 times as much cool (60°-70°) water.
 Mix seeds up to assure even water contact for all.
 Note: brassicas tend to float.
 Try to sink those that do by knocking them down with your fingers.
 It isn't a big deal but it is a good habit.

-Allow seeds to Soak for 6-12 hours.
+Allow seeds to Soak for 4-6 hours.
 Empty the seeds into your sprouter (if necessary).
 Drain off the soak water.
 You may water plants or use it in stock if you like - it has nutrients in it.
 Rinse thoroughly with cool (60°-70°) water.
 Drain thoroughly!
+In order to grow Oriental Mustard as a Sprout you MUST Drain like a Maniac.
+Nothing less will work.

 Set your Sprouter anywhere out of direct sunlight and at room temperature (70° is optimal) between Rinses.
 This is where your sprouts do their growing.
 We use a counter top - in the corner of our kitchen, but where the sprouter won't get knocked over by cats, dogs, kids or us.
 We don't mind the indirect sunlight or the 150 watts of incandescent light, because light just does not matter much.
 A plant can only perform photosynthesis when it has leaves.
 Until a plant has leaves, light has little if any effect.
 Sprouts also happen to like air-circulation, so don't hide your sprouts.
 This will be plenty of light when the sprouts are ready for it.